The Last Judgment (Michelangelo): Inserted self-portrait

 Most writers agree that Michelangelo depicted his own face in the flayed skin of St. Bartholomew (see the illustration above).
 Edgar Wind saw this as "a prayer for redemption, that through the ugliness the outward man might be thrown off, and the inward man resurrected pure", in a Neoplatonist mood, one that Aretino detected and objected to.
 One of Michelangelo's poems had used the metaphor of a snake shedding its old skin for his hope for a new life after his death.
 Bernadine Barnes writes that "recent viewers ... have found in [the flayed skin] evidence of Michelangelo's self-doubt, since the lifeless skin is held precariously over Hell.
 However, no sixteenth-century critic noticed it".

-The bearded figure of Saint Bartholomew holding the skin was sometimes thought to have the features of Aretino, but open conflict between Michelangelo and Aretino did not occur until 1545, several years after the fresco's completion.
+The face of Saint Bartholomew and his draped skin are entirely different from each other.
+The bearded figure of the saint holding the skin was sometimes thought to have the features of Aretino, but open conflict between Michelangelo and Aretino did not occur until 1545, several years after the fresco's completion.
 "Even Aretino's good friend Vasari did not recognize him."

+Other possible portraits

+Scholars have attempted to identify a number of other portraits and self-portraits in the work.
+In the bottom left-hand corner of the fresco, the hooded skeletal figure looking directly out at the viewer (with his left hand raised to his chin) has been identified as a second deathly self-portrait.
+An additional - heavenly - self-portrait can be found at the top of the fresco, just to the right of the architectural console beneath Jonah's feet.
+Other commentators have noted that Michelangelo's altar wall appears to have been designed so that it maps to the features of a human face.
+Jelbert has argued that - inline with the contemporary preoccupation with intellectual puzzles (such as Hans Holbein's distorted skull in The Ambassadors, 1533) - Michelangelo intended an additional image for his Last Judgment that took the form of an audacious, hidden self-portrait.
+When the small, skeletal self-portrait from the bottom corner is enlarged to fill the entire altar wall, the skull merges with the forms of the fresco to suggest a face undergoing regeneration, as is the case for the Saved on the left-hand side of the fresco, who take on muscle and flesh as they rise to Heaven.